mergado/docs/_posts/2016-04-08-rules-and-queries.md

 {: .info}
 **Note:** If you want to hide a product's element value, return its value set to an empty string `""` or to a `null`, both values are treated the same in Mergado.

+#### Retrying on Errors

+Whenever your app returns 4xx or 5xx HTTP status code, the application of rules fails and the whole project's rebuild is interrupted.
+Users than see this error in the UI.

+Our server attempts retrying when the app returns a 502, 503, 504 or 429 status code on an app's rule application.
+The retry can be affected when the app responses with a `429` status code with a `Retry-After` header.
+For more information on this header, see [Mozilla docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After).

 ### Instantiating app-defined rules